Please note: The D-Day Museum will be open during Victorious Festival but will only be accessible to festival ticketholders.

 The Overlord Embroidery was commissioned by Lord Dulverton of Batsford (1915-92) as a tribute to the sacrifice and heroism of those men and women who took part in Operation Overlord.
 The Overlord Embroidery is 272 feet (83 metres) in length, and is the largest work of its kind in the world.

 An exciting new project will see the D-Day Museum transformed.
-The current m,useum is available to view until early autumn and then the new offer will be available from late 2017.
+The current museum is available to view until spring 2017, when it will close for the project to begin.
+Re-opening dates are to be confirmed nearer the time.

 Portsmouth Visitor Information Service is located in the Museum foyer, offering a range of visitor information and services.
 The Museum’s shop sells a range of items relating to the Second World War.